Chicago Weather: Spring snow creates slick roads

-CHICAGO (WLS) --A fresh coat of snow on the grass and trees was not a welcome site to many waking up on Monday morning.
+CHICAGO (WLS) --A fresh coat of snow on the grass and trees was not a welcome sight to many waking up on Monday morning.

 The spring snow was enough for some to do a double take.

 "I was so sad waking up this morning saying, 'Oh, I got to put on my big coat.
-What am I gonna do?'" said Delaney Ritscma.
+What am I gonna do?'" said Chicago resident Delaney Ritscma.

 It's a reaction many had Monday morning, as the snow continued to come down and accumulate just like a beautiful snowy day in January.

 "This was a surprise for everybody.
 We were scrambling around the house, getting our long johns and everything.
-We were not prepared this morning at all," said Sharletta Reddick.
+We were not prepared this morning at all," said Chicago resident Sharletta Reddick.

 Winter lovers, though, can't get enough.